Post Conviction Relief

 Most applications for post conviction relief in South Carolina are based on arguments that the original trial lawyer mishandled their case, leading to an unfair trial.

-To prove the original attorney was ineffective, the PCR process must show:
+To prove the original attorney was ineffective, the post conviction relief process must show:

 - The original trial attorney did not provide the level of legal assistance that would be considered reasonable; and